jrdupuis/UFSCar_IntTax/GBS_RADseq_and_Stacks.md

 You'll see that at the end of that job script, there is a commented-out command to call `populations`. `populations` is the final stage of both the de-novo and reference-based Stacks pipelines.
 It basically takes the catalog that Stacks generates and generates final SNP files of various formats and with various filters.
 We will talk as a group about my philosophy for filtering SNPs in stacks versus after the fact, but I often end up running populations a few times, either to generate additional data formats for the SNP dataset, or to apply different filters to see what their effect is on the final dataset.
 So I included a line to run `populations` by itself here (this is one of the individual scripts, similar to `cstacks` or `gstacks` that I mentioned earlier).

+This entire dataset takes about 7 hours to run on MCC.
+You could also subset the specimens to decrease this time.
+Given that I've already renamed all the files with their locality information, the best approach here might be to pick 3-4 individuals from a few different species or from different localities to make a small dataset with some taxonomic/geographic variation.